IbragimDev/find_words/README.md

-A convenient program for learning English
+A convenient program for learning English.

+The main program is in the dist folder.